Ai Yori Aoshi: Reception

-Ai Yori Aoshi did well with its English manga release, with book one ranking number 45 on the top 50 Manga's sold of that month.
+Ai Yori Aoshi did well with its English manga release, with book one ranking number 45 on the top 50 manga sold of that month.
 With an estimated 3,329 books sold, the series peaked at number 18 of 100 with the sixth volume.

 The manga has been described as "fun to read" and a "good solid romance story".
 Adam Beck of Advanced media Network anime pointed out, however, that some volumes lack dialogue but a good dialogue translation done by Tokyopop.

 Christi from THEM Anime Reviews commented that anime adaptation has a "split personality", since on the one hand, "it wants to be a serious, dramatic romance with a dash of comedy", and on the other hand, "[it] wants to be a "One Guy/Lots of Girls slapstick harem show".
 Despite that, the anime was labeled as "stunning" with its artwork, and the theme music got a good review.